 The Access, Management and Licensing Regulations require us as an IM to publish a Network Statement four months before the deadline for applications for infrastructure capacity (the Priority Date for the relevant timetable).
-Consequently, in the context of the GB allocation process, the 2023 Network Statement is for use for capacity requests for the 2023 timetable year (12 December 2023 to 11 December 2024).
+Consequently, in the context of the GB allocation process, the 2024 Network Statement is for use for capacity requests for the 2024 timetable year (10 December 2023 - 14 December 2024).

-The 2024 Network Statement, valid for capacity requests for the 2024 timetable, will be published in October 2022.
+The 2025 Network Statement, valid for capacity requests for the 2025 timetable, will be published in November 2023.